Galactic magnetic fields seeded by ultralight dark photons: Seed magnetic fields generated by ultralight dark photons

 Fig. \ref{fig:B_prim} shows the observable magnetic field due to ULDPs as a function of their mass.
 Also plotted are their respective coherence lengths, which were found using Eqs. \eqref{eq:lcoherence} and assuming a virial velocity given by \eqref{eq:V_c}.
 We have also indicated where a rough minimum field $B_\mathrm{min}$ which would be sufficiently large to be amplified by the dynamo effect to explain the observed galactic $\mu$G-magnetic fields.
 We have plotted the magnetic field from ULDPs assuming two different free electron fractions of $X_e = 10^{-4}$ (solid) and $X_e = 10^{-6}$ (dashed).
 As evident in the Figure, the amplitude of the seed field is highly dependent on the fraction of free electrons $X_e$ due to the dependence of the plasma screening on the free electron number density, which suppresses $B$ by a factor of $X_e$ ($c.f.$ Eq. \eqref{eq:B_param}).
 This is an advantage of considering seed fields prior to reionization which our dynamos start to turn on before, since the free electron abundance is expected to be low before the Universe reionizes.

-In addition, due to the dependence of the dark photon mass on the amount of plasma screening as seen parametrically in Eq. \eqref{eq:B_param}, a higher dark photon mass leads to stronger magnetic fields, although for shorter coherence lengths.
+Due to the dependence of the dark photon mass on the amount of plasma screening as seen parametrically in Eq. \eqref{eq:B_param}, a higher dark photon mass leads to stronger magnetic fields, although for shorter coherence lengths.
 Furthermore, as one increases the mass of the ULDP, existing constraints on the kinetic mixing $\epsilon$ start becoming relevant (see $e.g.$, Refs.~\cite{Kovetz:2018zes, Bhoonah:2018gjb, Acevedo:2025ysl}).
-However, as previously mentioned, since the ULDP in our case is only a subdominant component of the DM, it is uncertain how these constraints would weaken.
-Note that other properties pertaining to halo formation and virializaton can also modify the field strength, such as the DM halo mass and considered redshift.
-As these are outside of the scope of study, we leave these considerations for future work.
+However, as previously mentioned, since the ULDP in our case is only a subdominant component of the DM, the existing constraints in the mass scales we consider are generally expected to weaken.
+In Fig. \ref{fig:B_allowed} we show the allowed combination of $f_\mathrm{DM}$ and $\epsilon$ by considering the bounds in Ref.~\cite{Bhoonah:2018gjb} which arise from studying the heating of gas cloud G357.8-4.7-55.
+The heating rate obtained in Ref.~\cite{Bhoonah:2018gjb} for the heating of gas clouds by ULDPs scales as $Q \sim m_{\gamma'}^2 \epsilon^2 f$, and so we extend their constraints to lower masses.
+On the other hand, the magnetic field strengths ($c.f.$ Eq. \eqref{eq:B_param}) scales as $B \sim m_{\gamma'}^2 \epsilon f^{1/2}$, leading to a different scalings on ULDP masses.
+The parameter space to the right of the blue dashed and red dotted-dashed lines in Fig. \ref{fig:B_allowed} show where the magnetic fields from the ULDPs are sufficiently strong to act as seed fields, assuming a minimum field requirement of $B_\mathrm{min} = 10^{-20}$ G and $B_\mathrm{min} = 10^{-22}$ G, respectively.
+Here we emphasize once more that the minimum field requirement is a rough requirement which is heavily dependent on the assumptions entering the dynamo simulations.
+At higher values of $f_\mathrm{DM}$ and $\epsilon$, which would lead to stronger magnetic fields, the dark photons become disallowed due to the aforementioned constraints.